jsfix-ci/n-myft-ui/components/unread-articles-indicator/README.md

 - The favicon is updated to reflect what the indicator is showing

-- The article count updates automatically without the user having to refresh the page. < Every??
+- The article count updates automatically without the user having to refresh the page every 5 minutes

 - The indicator is reset when the user visits their myFT feed page on [ft.com](https://www.ft.com/ft.com/myft/following)